 It is important to have a good understanding of the normal biomechanics of the STS and sit-from-stand motion.
 The therapist uses this information as part of the task analysis to compare how the patient is performing the task and to identify possible impairments that may be causing the functional limitations observed.
 Sit-to-stand is commonly broken down into two phases: pre-extension and extension.2 The pre-extension phase involves a forward or horizontal translation of body mass, and the extension phase involves a vertical translation of body mass.
 The point when the thighs come off the sitting surface (thigh off) is the transition between the two phases.
 This breakdown into two distinct phases is done to organize the clinical analysis of the movement.
 Normally, the movement occurs in one smooth motion.

 Initially, most of the body mass is resting on the thighs and buttocks in a stable sitting posture (Fig. 7.3A).
-During the pre-extension phase, the upper body ...
+During the pre-extension phase, the upper body (head and trunk) ...